-Enclosed is the report of the Commissioner of Professional and Occupational Affairs prepared in accordance with section 7(b) of the Regulatory Review Act, 71 P.S. § 745.7(b), following disapproval of the final form regulation by the Independent Regulatory Review Commission.
+Enclosed are the final rulemaking and the report of the Commissioner of Bureau of Professional and Occupational Affairs prepared in accordance with section 7(b) of the Regulatory Review Act, 71 P.S. § 745.7(b), following disapproval of the final form regulation by the Independent Regulatory Review Commission.
 The Commissioner has not revised the final form regulation and resubmits the rulemaking for approval in accordance with the Regulatory Review Act.